 I always thought women had it tough and men had it easy.
 Without stepping into another person’s shoes, it is difficult to judge their journey, isn’t it?
 Let me share an incident that happened a few years ago that completely changed my perspective.

 I knew a three-year-old boy whose favourite colour was pink.
 He wanted to be dressed in pink.
 His preferred toys were of pink or a related hue.
-His liked everything that came in pink colour.
-I met him three years later.
+He liked everything that came in pink colour.
+I met him two years later.
 I was surprised to see that all his things were blue now and not a trace of pink was to be found.
 When asked about it, he said that he changed his favourite colour to blue because pink is a girl’s colour and blue is a boy’s colour.

 I was first taken aback that even little kids are changed to fit the society’s stereotypes when they are just in primary school.
 Then it occurred to me that men are also expected to do and be certain things.
 They are also under constant pressure to conform to some ridiculous norms.
 That is when I grew from being a feminist to an egalitarian.